tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

     public Person Spouse { get; init; }
 }
 ```

-If we have a person record and we want to get the firstname of the Spouse, we
+If we have a person record and we want to get the first name of the spouse, we
-could get it like so:
+can access it like this:

 ```csharp
 public string GetSpouseFirstName(Person person)
 {